spacecloud-io/space-docs/content/auth/authorization/_index.md

 - Matching based on the fields in the incoming request and the auth object (JWT claims).
 - Making a database query.
-- Calling a custom function to return `true/false` to validate the request.
+- Calling a custom http server to return `2XX` to validate the request.

 ## Security rule types